yessicavrm/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 |home.des|Home Destination| - |

 ### Add the Dataset
 1\.
-Access your H2O AI Cloud account and navigate to the H2O Drive application.
+Access your H2O AI Cloud account and navigate to the H2O Drive application.<br>
+**Note:Import or upload data using the H2O Drive App to then build machine learning models on H2O using Driverless AI, H2O-3, or H2O AI Cloud.
+Data in H2O Drive can also be used within many of the apps, which means you only have to bring data into the H2O AI Cloud once.**<br>
 <p align="center">
 <img src="assets/H2O_ai_cloud_portal.jpg" width= "50%" height= "50%">
 </p>